Arrow BOOK

 APPOINTMENT

-Many sports injuries improve with time, progressive loading, and physiotherapy.
-However, some conditions remain stubborn, particularly when tendons and ligaments have ongoing irritation or when joint symptoms continue despite structured rehabilitation.
+PRP for sports injuries is considered when symptoms continue despite time, progressive loading, and physiotherapy.
+Some sports injuries remain stubborn, particularly when tendons and ligaments have ongoing irritation or when joint symptoms continue despite structured rehabilitation.

-PRP is designed to support the local biological environment rather than simply reduce inflammation.
-It is commonly discussed for tendon related pain, certain ligament injuries, and selected joint conditions.
+PRP platelet rich plasma is designed to support the local biological environment rather than simply reduce inflammation.
+It is commonly discussed for tendon related pain, selected ligament injuries, muscle injuries in certain cases, and some joint conditions.
 Suitability depends on the exact diagnosis, imaging findings, symptom duration, and the demands of sport or activity.

-Evidence continues to evolve and outcomes vary between individuals and between different injury types.
-Your consultant will discuss whether PRP is appropriate for your condition and what results are realistic.
+Evidence for PRP platelet rich plasma continues to evolve, and outcomes vary between individuals and between different injury types.
+Your consultant will discuss whether PRP for sports injuries is appropriate for your condition and what results are realistic.

 Who this treatment helps